Master’s programme in Urbanism Studies

 The prospects on the labour market for graduates from the programme are exceptional.
 Employers can be found in the public sector, municipal, regional, national, as well as in the private sector (architects, residential, construction and consulting) where graduates receive design, planning, formative, coordinating, investigating and acting competition tasks.
 Our urbanism studies graduates can expect to go to work for planning and design consultancies; city agencies; business and development groups; urban- and regional planning agencies; state planning agencies; private developers; non-profit community and affordable housing developers and also continue with research within academia.
 The programme has close ties to professionals who are active in the field (through studios), which means that urbanism studies students are given an opportunity to build strong initial networks that can be used when starting their careers.

 Find out what students from the programme think about their time at KTH.

 Faculty and research

-KTH – Royal Institute of Technology (School of Architecture and the Built Environment), National and International permanent and alternating Faculty from different Universities and departments are engaged in Urbanism program coming from Architecture, Urban Design, Landscape Architecture and City Planning research, teaching, and professional design practice.
-The Program Faculty has a mission in teaching under the umbrella of urbanism studies with emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
-The urbanism programme is delivered through a combination of design and programmatic studios, lectures, seminars, workshops, case-study presentations, site visits and Nordic, European and Global field trips.
+At KTH School of Architecture and the Built Environment both permanent and alternating faculty from different universities are engaged in the urbanism programme.
+They are both national and international coming from architecture, urban design, landscape architecture and city planning research, teaching, and professional design practice.
+The programme faculty has a mission in teaching under the umbrella of urbanism studies with an emphasis on public spaces and urban spaces through an integrated approach to planning, design, and architecture.
+The urbanism programme is delivered through a combination of design and programmatic studios, lectures, seminars, workshops, case-study presentations, site visits and Nordic, European and global field trips.

 Changes in the programme may occur.